cncf/landscapeapp/README.md

 If the project is hosted/sponsored by an organization but doesn't have a logo, best practice is to use that organization's logo with the title of the project underneath ( [example](https://landscape.cncf.io/selected=netflix-eureka) ).
 You can use a tool such as [Inkscape](https://inkscape.org/) to add the text.

-Tips for common issues with images:

-- If you get an error with the image that it has a PNG embeded, you will need to find a different SVG that doesn't include a PNG or work with a graphic artist to rebuild the logo.
+If you get an error with the image that it has a PNG embeded, you will need to find a different SVG that doesn't include a PNG or work with a graphic artist to rebuild the logo.

-- If the SVG has a 'text' element tag within it, you will get an error.
-You can use Inkscape to convert the text tag to a glyph ( select the text, then Ctrl+K (path combine), then Ctrl+J (dynamic offset) ) or [CloudConvert](https://cloudconvert.com) ( click the wrench icon and then checkbox 'Convert text to path' ).
-Or there are [directions](https://github.com/cncf/landscape#proper-svgs) for fixing in Illustrator.
+## SVGs Can't Include Text

+SVGs need to not rely on external fonts so that they will render correctly in any web browser, whether or not the correct fonts are installed.
+That means that all embedded text and tspan elements need to be converted to objects.
+Use of SVGs with embedded text will fail with an error.
+You can convert the SVGs as follows:

+Here are the steps in Adobe Illustrator to create convert text to objects:

+1. Select all text
+1. With the text selected, go to Object > Expand in the top menu
+1. Export file by going to File > Export > Export As in top menu
+1. Select SVG from the format drop down and make sure that "Use Artboards" is checked
+1. This will open a SVG options box, make sure to set Decimal to 5 (that is the highest possible, so to ensure that sufficient detail is preserved)
+1. Click Okay to export

+Here are the steps for Inkscape:

+1. Select the text
+1. Ctrl+K (path combine)
+1. Ctrl+J (dynamic offset)
+1. Save

 ## New Entries